AbhijitDhariya/agentlink-registry/README.md

 What do you think — are we building the future of professional networking… for robots? 😉
 ------

-## On a serious note first take on a schema:
+### On a serious note - first proposal on a schema:

 ### Agent Schema Proposal v0.1